darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 # Application dashboards

-Now that we have main infra dashboards handled, we now need to try having some custom application metrics scraped and made into its own dashboard
+Now that we have the main infra dashboards handled, we need to try having some custom application metrics scraped and made into its own dashboard
-- Supported languages for prometheus libraries can be found here https://prometheus.io/docs/instrumenting/clientlibs/
+- Supported languages for Prometheus libraries can be found here https://prometheus.io/docs/instrumenting/clientlibs/
-- Depending on a language, framework, infra element, there can be already existing integrations/exporters for it, which u could find here https://prometheus.io/docs/instrumenting/exporters/ , like there is even Python django prometheus integration and postgresql integrations
+- Depending on a language, framework, infra element, there can already be existing integrations/exporters for it, which u could find here https://prometheus.io/docs/instrumenting/exporters/ , like there is even Python django prometheus integration and postgresql integrations
-- As mentioned before grafana alloy scraping agent offers plenty of common exporters u could choose to use to get access to more metrics https://grafana.com/docs/alloy/latest/reference/components/prometheus/ . to use them properly u will highly likely need reading their real repository under the hood about necessary extra volumes/settings u need to pass to grafana alloy to make it working depending on what you use
+- As mentioned before, grafana alloy scraping agent offers plenty of common exporters u could choose to use to get access to more metrics https://grafana.com/docs/alloy/latest/reference/components/prometheus/ .
+To use them properly you will highly likely need to read their real repository under the hood about a necessary extra volumes/settings u need to pass to grafana alloy to make it work, depending on what you use

-Read throughly metric types existing there https://prometheus.io/docs/concepts/metric_types/ to understand how write your own prometheus metrics.
-Roughly we can say
+Read throughly metric types existing there https://prometheus.io/docs/concepts/metric_types/ to understand how to write your own prometheus metrics.
+Roughly, we can say
-- Counter is good for stuff like request counts, action counts, well any kind of counts most of the time.
+- Counter is good for stuff like request counts, action counts, and any kind of counts most of the time.
+Counter is good when we can just “ADD” yet another time counted smth.
-- Gauge for If we need to know "Temperature value" of smth, how many workers we have currently or how many active users are currently if we have access to active sessions.
-Also gauge is usable for summing up anything.
+- Gauge for if we need to know "Temperature value" of smth, how many workers we have currently or how many active users are currently if we have access to active sessions.
+Also, a gauge is usable for summing up anything.
+Gauge is for when it is good to “SET” the value of smth.
 - Histogram when we need to capture performance of request duration, or any other kind of duration across different "route patterns".

-I integrated my pet project with Go lib of Prometheus https://github.com/prometheus/client_golang added metrics and registered them in explicit way for ability to add global labels https://github.com/darklab8/fl-darkstat/blob/master/darkcore/metrics/metrics.go
+I integrated my pet project with Go lib of Prometheus https://github.com/prometheus/client_golang added metrics and registered them in an explicit way for ability to add global labels https://github.com/darklab8/fl-darkstat/blob/master/darkcore/metrics/metrics.go

-Based on that I have for project darkstat detailed performance evaluating dashboard https://grafana.dd84ai.com/d/belbdnu2uqe4gd/app-darkstat?var-interval=2m&orgId=1&from=now-3h&to=now&timezone=browser&var-environment=production
+Based on that, I have for the project darkstat a detailed performance evaluating dashboard https://grafana.dd84ai.com/d/belbdnu2uqe4gd/app-darkstat?var-interval=2m&orgId=1&from=now-3h&to=now&timezone=browser&var-environment=production

-- Since it is a web app, i made sure to capture regular stuff of how success/failure rates and duration of responses my web server makes
+- Since it is a web app, I made sure to capture regular stuff of how success/failure rates and duration of responses my web server makes
-- And i had plenty problems with uptime in the past, so i made sure i have uptime dashboard present working through a regular Counter
+- And I had plenty of problems with uptime in the past, so I made sure I have an uptime dashboard present and working through a regular Counter

 ![]({{.StaticRoot}}grafana_prometheus/app1.png)

-- I took extra notice in worst case scenaries, when worst 50%,25%,10% of responses happen?
+- I took extra notice in worst case scenarios, when the worst 50%,25%,10% of responses happen?
 (P50,P75,P90 metrics)
-- I took notice which page are having large body size and create large network trafic for me.
-Due to nature of the app it was important for me to look for this metric.
+- I took notice which page are having large body size and create large network traffic for me.
+Due to the nature of the app, it was important for me to look for this metric.
-- I took notice which pattern path take the most time to load to mark then as potential targets for optimization
+- I took notice of which pattern path takes the most time to load, to mark then as potential targets for optimization

 ![]({{.StaticRoot}}grafana_prometheus/app2.png)

-- Lastly i keep running for the app public API, so out of curiosity i watch which endpoints are actually in use, with which user agents to evaluate amount of users
+- Lastly, I keep running for the app's public API, so out of curiosity, I watch which endpoints are actually in use, with which user agents, to evaluate the number of users
-- That information gives me information what is NOT in use and i could consider evaluating to be removed as not necessary.
+- That information gives me information on what is NOT in use, and I could consider evaluating to be removed as not necessary.

 ![]({{.StaticRoot}}grafana_prometheus/app3.png)

 The code of this application dashboard is [provided by link](https://github.com/darklab8/infra/blob/master/tf/grafana/grafana_stack/dashboards_apps/darkstat.json)

-What we capture in application dashboards?
+What do we capture in application dashboards?

 We capture with metrics what is most important for us to monitor:
-- how responses are given by web server
+- How responses are given by a web server
 - How interactions with databases work inside the app
-- how requests to other applications behave
+- How requests to other applications behave
-- how payments are processed.
+- How payments are processed.
-- how message queue workers work
+- How message queue workers work
-- how databases run and behave, handling pressure, ram, disk usage
+- How databases run and behave, handling pressure, ram, disk usage

 The role of dashboard metrics is to tell us WHERE the issues are happening (but they do not have to tell exactly how they are happening, see traces/logs/profiles for more information).
 Plus metrics are also the most useful to be utilized in Alerts because of their performance efficiency :)

 # Dashboards based on logs and traces

-if we haven't mentioned it before, we can make dashboards even from logs, but they will not be query performant and their usability is limited to applications with low logging volume.
+If we haven’t mentioned it before, we can make dashboards even from logs, but they will not be query performant and their usability is limited to applications with low logging volume.
 It is way easier to handle prometheus metrics that are emitted fews per minutes than applications with thousands of log lines per minute.

 Example of dashboard based on logs can be found [here](https://grafana.dd84ai.com/d/feoxz03mpa39ce/darkstat-uses-logs?orgId=1&from=now-1h&to=now&timezone=browser)  and its [code is here](https://github.com/darklab8/infra/blob/master/tf/grafana/grafana_stack/dashboards_apps/darkstat_from_logs.json)